SafeExamBrowser/seb-server-setup/docs/install-demo.rst

 .. note::
     The spring property names can be overriden in the respective yml by change the "." separator with a "_" separator.

-4. Create the docker-container with the Kubernetes cluster and initialize Ingress
+4. Create the docker-container with the Kubernetes cluster and initialize Ingress.

-Linux: exec kind_deploy.sh
+- Linux: exec kind_deploy.sh

  .. code-block:: bash

     $ .\kind_deploy

-Windows:
+- Windows:

  .. code-block:: bash

     $ kind create cluster --config=kindcluster.yaml
     $ kubectl apply -f https://raw.githubusercontent.com/kubernetes/ingress-nginx/master/deploy/static/provider/kind/deploy.yaml

 Now you should be able to show the Ingress pots:

  .. code-block:: bash

     $ kubectl get pods -n ingress-nginx

 5. Create a namespace for the services:

  .. code-block:: bash

     $ kubectl create ns seb-server-prod

 6. Build the services from the template:

  .. code-block:: bash

     $ kustomize build . | kubectl apply -f -

 Now you should be able to show the services, pods and logs with:

  .. code-block:: bash

     $ kubectl get pods -n seb-server-prod
     $ kubectl get svc -n seb-server-prod
     $ kubectl logs seb-guiservice-prod-[f45588cfc-4944h] -n seb-server-prod